cs411-alawini/fa23-cs411-team010-CRUD/doc/DatabaseDesign.md

 # Advanced Query 2
 ### Description
-For each airport, count the number of ticket departures from it for passengers born before January 1, 1970, where the actual departure time was before the scheduled time.
+For each airport, count the number of tickets that departed earlier than their scheduled departure time, where the passenger was born before January 1, 1970.

 *This query involves concepts "Join of multiple relations", "Subqueries", and "Aggregation via GROUP BY".